 5 things you need to know about the Texas Franchise Tax

-If you still don’t understand what the Texas Franchise Tax is about and have no idea how to do all the paperwork to file the report on time, here are 5 things that will help you to understand its importance for all businesses in Texas.
+You can research whether your business must pay the Franchise Tax, although this may take time.
+If you still don’t quite understand what the Texas Franchise Tax is and have no idea how to do all the paperwork to file the report within the estimated dates, you can seek experts’ help to save time and avoid headaches.

 1. What is the Texas Franchise Tax Report?

 The Texas Franchise Tax Report is an annual business Tax levied on business owners in exchange for the opportunity given to them to do business in Texas.
 This process is known in Texas as Franchise Tax Report, in California as Franchise Tax Board, and in other states of the country as Annual report.

 2. Who pays Texas Franchise Tax?

 Almost all businesses in Texas must file Texas Franchise Tax Report: LLCs, and non-profit entities, among others, but it does not mean they have to pay.
 Even transportation companies must file the report with the Texas Comptroller of Public Accounts to continue working and avoid the vehicle’s detention.

 3. Why do I have to report the Texas Franchise Tax Report?